Statistical Business Analysis: The Language of SAS

 Learn 9 clear steps to build regression models, in a real-world environment, through an interactive model build process, including:

-o This session is aimed at allowing the delegates to run through a full model build process with the instructor so that they gain a comprehensive understanding of the full model build process.
+- This session is aimed at allowing the Learner to run through a full model build process with the Instructor so that they gain a comprehensive understanding of the full model build process.